alejandro-garnung-ctic/material-alch3mist/README.md

 We have used it for BLABLABLA.

 We have employed a basic workflow, available [aquí](./flows/image-to-mesh/test_image_to_mesh_trellis.json), which encapsulates its main functionalities.

+# Dataset

+We have created a dataset consisting of BLABLABLA

 # Tools